 - He has worked at the Royal National Orthopaedic Hospital (RNOH) since 2011 and has developed a passion within the field of Orthopaedic Rehabilitation.

 - Anthony has recently completed the NIHR Masters in Clinical Research at the University of Southampton where his research project looked at the acceptability of SKYPE consultations for patients and clinicians within a multi-directional shoulder instability setting.

-- Clinical lead for Orthopaedics & Trauma, Warrington and Halton NHS Foundation Trust, Lancashire.
+- Team and Clinical lead for Orthopaedics & Trauma, Warrington and Halton NHS Foundation Trust, Lancashire.

 - Julie was a physiotherapist as part of the medical team at the football events at 2012 Olympic games.